carpentries/amy/docs/users_guide/admin_index.md

 This will take you to a screen where you can verify each record, correct any errors, and submit them for bulk upload.
 If a person with the same name and email already exists in the database, you will be able to match the new entry to the existing record.
 Otherwise a new person record will be created.

+Because `Learner` roles at Instructor Training events must be identified with a membership or as an open seat, these can not be entered via this bulk upload process.
+These must be entered individually.

 #### Consents

 AMY asks all users to consent or agree to the following: